3 Days in Antigua Itinerary: Best Things to Do, See & Eat in Antigua

 Surrounded by four towering volcanoes, this UNESCO World Heritage city’s colorful cobblestone streets burst with fascinating history, lively culture, delicious street food stalls, and endless charm.
 Antigua is the cultural and culinary capital of Guatemala, after all!

-From roaming the rainbow-colored streets, hiking up active volcanoes, eating delicious local food, visiting historic ruins (due to the devastating earthquake of 1773), museums, and churches, and learning to make luscious chocolate (Maya style!) to drinking freshly roasted coffee, grooving to live music, exploring traditional markets, and more… Your 3 days in Antigua will be packed with culture-rich, unforgettable experiences!
+From roaming the rainbow-colored streets, hiking up active volcanoes, eating delicious local food, visiting historic ruins (due to the devastating earthquake of 1773), museums, and churches, to learning to make luscious chocolate (Maya style!), drinking freshly roasted coffee and exploring traditional markets, your 3 days in Antigua will be packed with culture-rich, unforgettable experiences!

 3 Days in Antigua Itinerary: